 With new safety requirements in place, it’s never been more important to get a clear picture of your space.

 Space reservation software can help you spend less time tracking down data and more time focused on strategy and performance.
 It makes it easy to explore the correlation between what’s in demand, what spaces are underutilized, and how employees choose to use your available workspace.
-Space reservation software allows you to see all your spaces at a glance, learn where you’re losing money, and connect the dots.
+Space and room scheduling software allows you to see all your spaces at a glance, learn where you’re losing money, and connect the dots.

 For example, if one department of your company plans to work remotely three days of the week, you may want to allow them to reserve desks when they come into the office, rather than assigning them a dedicated desk or workstation.